 - The deadline for the insolvency application was not met,

-The reasons for this are that many decision-makers misjudge the risk of insolvency or regard it exclusively as a crisis and not as insolvency.
-However, many also hope to be able to avert insolvency on their own and thus miss the deadline for filing for insolvency.
+The reasons for this are that many decision-makers misjudge the risk of insolvency or regard it exclusively as a crisis and not as an insolvency.
+However, many also hope to avert insolvency on their own and thus miss the deadline for filing for insolvency.
 A frequent reason is insufficient knowledge of the legal provisions.

 Our law firm Schlun & Elseven can support companies in this area.
 Our lawyer can assess your current situation and prepare an expert opinion.
 If you have to file for insolvency, we can take the necessary steps and answer your questions.
-To ensure the benefit of our legal expertise, it is important that you contact us in good time.
+To ensure the benefit of our legal expertise, you must contact us in good time.

 Suspension of the Obligation to File for Insolvency